AI Career Transition 2026: 9 Proven Steps to Land High-Paying AI Jobs Fast

 - Streaming Data: Kafka, Flink for real-time processing

-7. NLP with Transformers
+7. NLP with Transformers (Core Skill for Generative AI Jobs)

-- Chatbots & conversational AI
+- Chatbots & conversational AI systems

-- Document understanding & summarization
+- Document summarization & knowledge extraction

-- Sentiment analysis for brand monitoring
+- Sentiment analysis for brand and customer insights

-- Search & information retrieval
+- Search engines & information retrieval systems

-8. Computer Vision
+8. Computer Vision (High-Growth AI Specialization)

 - CNNs for image classification